 Renovating or building in Italy requires the right permits.
 Two terms you’ll encounter often are SCIA and Permesso di Costruire.
 While they both deal with authorizations, they cover very different types of projects.
+In this article you’ll find everything you need to know about the two.

 What is SCIA?